 Recognizing that changing attitudes within all three of these groups is critical to improving employment opportunities for people with disabilities, ODEP has spearheaded a variety of initiatives, including:

-- Campaign for Disability Employment/"What can YOU do?"
+- Campaign for Disability Employment (CDE)/"What can YOU do?"
 ODEP-funded collaborative effort among several leading disability and business organizations to promote positive employment outcomes for people with disabilities by encouraging employers and others to recognize the value and talent they bring to the workplace and implement flexible and inclusive workplace practices.
 Toolkits are available for each of the CDE’s public service announcements:

 - National Disability Employment Awareness Month (NDEAM) Annual effort led by ODEP to raise awareness about disability employment issues and celebrate the contributions of America's workers with disabilities.

 - Professional Baseball Athletic Trainers Society (PBATS)/DOL PSAs PBATS and DOL developed two public service announcements (PSAs) featuring former Major League Baseball players Bo Jackson and Curtis Pride.

 - Survey Employer Perspectives on the Employment of People with Disabilities National survey that explored employer attitudes and practices related to disability employment among companies of varying sizes across 12 industries, including several identified as high-growth.

 Additional resources related to attitudes about the abilities of people with disabilities include: